Köterberg: Field of view

 As a result of the good views and especially its open isolated location, in both respects similar to the Brocken in the Harz, the Köterberg gives the impression of being the highest point in the Weser Uplands, although the Solling is actually higher in four places (Große Blöße, Großer Ahrensberg, Moosberg and Vogelherd).
-The hills of the Solling are however all heavily wooded, mostly featureless and, from a distance, indistinguishable.
+The hills of the Solling are, however, all heavily wooded, mostly featureless and, from a distance, indistinguishable.
 The Köterberg is therefore known as the "Brocken of the Weser Uplands".

 Tourism

 During the summer months, many bikers often meet on the summit at weekends to converse which results in a considerable number of motorbikes in the car park.
 Likewise, keen cyclists also ride up the Köterberg.
 The road between the village of Köterberg and the summit has a maximum gradient of 14%.
-Radio hams use the peak because of it is an excellent site for transmission and reception.
+Radio hams use the peak because it is an excellent site for transmission and reception.
 In the Köterberghaus is a restaurant.